 The Importance of Internal Cooking Temperatures

-You may have seen my blog on wood burning ovens describing the oven we just installed on our patio.
-I have been having fun with it making pizza but also trying my hand at roasting meat and over night slow cooking using the oven's residual heat.
+You may have seen my blog on wood-burning ovens describing the oven we just installed on our patio.
+I have been having fun making pizza but also trying to roast meat and slow cooking overnight using the oven's residual heat.

-It has been quite a learning curve but a lot of fun with some great results.
-One detail I've learned in the past two weeks about cooking is the importance of knowing the internal temperature of what you are cooking.
+It has been quite a learning curve but a lot of fun with excellent results.
+One detail I've learned in the past two weeks about cooking is the importance of knowing the internal temperature of your cooking.

-Not that I didn't already know this about cooking but when you can't accurately regulate the temperature of the oven like you can with a conventional oven, you really depend on knowing the internal temperature.
+Not that I didn't know this about cooking, but when you can't accurately regulate the oven's temperature like you can with a conventional oven, you depend on knowing the internal temperature.

 Forget About Cooking Times

-With most recipes, they tell you how long to cook something and at what temperature.
+Most recipes tell you how long to cook something and at what temperature.
 Just look through any cookbook.
-If roasting they tell you to preheat the oven to a certain temperature and roast for so many minutes.
+If roasting, they tell you to preheat the oven to a specific temperature and roast for so many minutes.

-If grilling they tell you start at the highest temperature for so many minutes and then finish on the cooler part of the grill for so many minutes.
-The same is true for sautéing, braising or whatever other way you like to cook.
+If grilling, they tell you to start at the highest temperature for so many minutes and then finish on the cooler part of the grill for so many minutes.
+The same is true for sautéing, braising, or whatever other way you cook.

-he recipe might be for a 2-inch thick chop but you purchased a 1 ¼ chop.
-They tested the recipe in a heavy bottomed copper pan over a commercial grade
+This would be great if everyone's oven or grill were identical.
+How about different sizes of what you are cooking?
+The recipe might be for a 2-inch thick chop, but you purchased a 1 ¼ inch chop.
+They tested the recipe in a heavy-bottomed copper pan over a commercial grade.

-Viking stove top but you own less expensive cookware and cook on a GE electric range.
-These factors will all effect the cooking times and final results.
+Viking stove top, but you own less expensive cookware and cook on a GE electric range.
+These factors will all affect the cooking times and final results.

 Rare, Medium-Rare, Medium, Medium-Well

 Don't believe you can't get your steaks to the exact doneness you like and can only get results like that in a restaurant.
-Heck, how many times have you ordered a steak medium-rare and it comes out medium-well?
+How many times have you ordered a medium-rare steak that comes out medium-well?

 Do you send it back?
 (That's a question for another post)